Thialf vessel set to embark on removal campaign offshore Ireland

 Located some 50 kilometres offshore in the Celtic Sea, the Kinsale field consists of two steel platforms, which were installed as part of the initial field development, commissioned in 1978.

-According to a recent marine notice from the Irish Department of Transport, PSE Kinsale Energy confirmed that the Kinsale Head platform removal campaign will start in late May 2022 and is expected to run through to September 2022.
+According to a recent marine notice from the Irish Department of Transport, PSE Kinsale Energy confirmed that the Kinsale Head platform removal campaign would start in late May 2022 and run through to September 2022.

 The planned activities will be carried out off the South Coast of Ireland at various locations with three areas of operation, encompassing the Alpha platform in Block 49/16, the Bravo platform in Block 48/20 – both located in the Celtic Sea – and a nearshore backloading location, near Old Head of Kinsale.
 PSE Kinsale Energy intends to deploy a weather-monitoring buoy – a wave-rider buoy – between the two platforms for the duration of the incoming works.